andersonmadeira/grunt-basic-boilerplate/README.md

 This project shows you how to use grunt to minify and bundle js or css into one single file.

-Clone the project and issue the following commands:
+Clone the project and fire the following commands:

 ```shell
 npm install
 ```

-to install dev deps, then:
+to install dev dependencies, then:

 ```shell
 grunt
 ```

-to run all tasks or fire one of these tasks:
+to run all tasks or one of these tasks:

 ```shell
 grunt uglify:min